Report Viewer

 |

-The BITSEA yields a Problem Total Score and a Competence Total Score (M=100, SD=15).
-The response categories are: Not true/ Rarely (scored=0), Somewhat true/ Sometimes (score=1), and Very true/Often (score=2).
-There is also a "no opportunity" code which allows raters to indicate that they have not had an opportunity to observe the behavior; this code should be used instead of a zero.
-Master's degree is required
+Scoring: The BITSEA yields a Problem Total Score (range 0-62) and a Competence Total Score (range 0-22) (M=100, SD=15).
+The response categories for 42 items are: 0 = Not true/ Rarely, 1 = Somewhat true/ Sometimes, and 2 = Very true/Often.
+The 2 items addressing the parent's or childcare provider's feelings use a 4-point Likert scale from 1 = Not at all worried to 4 = Very worried.
+There is also a "no opportunity" code, which allows raters to indicate that they have not had an opportunity to observe the behavior; this code should be used instead of a zero.

 |